jimburton/CI505/labs/DEV.md

 There are quite a few options for getting more bells and whistles than `haskell-mode` provides.
 IMO the best at the time of writing (2021) is `lsp-mode`.
-This is an emacs interface to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/), which is a general framework for creating IDEs.
+This is an Emacs interface to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/), which is a general framework for creating IDEs.
 The Haskell Language Server is a work in progress and if you are going to use it you should